Slave health on plantations in the United States: Slave diet

 Antebellum plantations had a larger population of hogs than cows, therefore producing more pork than beef.
 There are a few reasons behind having more pigs than cows: a stereotype that slaves preferred pork over beef, pigs were easier to feed, beef was harder to preserve so it was typically only served fresh (which happened more often in the winter because the cold slowed spoiling), a fear of fresh meat because it was believed that it caused disease among blacks (which it was probably not that fresh), and the planters' conviction that "hog was the only proper meat for laborers".

 Due to the shortage of cows, slave diets lacked milk.
 There was often a stereotype in the Antebellum South that slaves were lactose intolerant.
 However, many slaves had trouble digesting lactose (in dairy products) because it was not a staple in African diets.
 Due to the summer heat and the poor quality of the animals themselves, milk became a scarce product only available seasonally.
 When it did become available, it was first given to Whites and if any remained, then to slave children.
 Additionally, there is some scientific hypotheses behind Blacks more often being lactose intolerant than Whites today.
-In West Africa, the presence of the tsetse fly made raising cattle practically impossible, creating a historical situation in which there was no need for humans to develop higher levels of the lactate enzyme (which allows the body to digest lactate).
+In West Africa, the presence of the tsetse fly made raising cattle practically impossible, creating a historical situation in which there was no need for humans to develop higher levels of the lactase enzyme (which allows the body to digest lactose).

 Scholars came to realize that the slave's diets were quantitatively satisfactory, but not qualitatively sufficient.
 The poor quality of food led to slaves that were either "physically impaired or chronically ill".
 Due to slaves' diets lacking quality, there were many vitamin and nutrient insufficiencies that lead to sicknesses.
 These were not recognized at the time as caused by poor diet.